xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

 Image Shift vectors are computed and stored.
 Importantly, this information is saved as part of the Navigator item properties for the MMM map.

-Below is an example of such an entry in the .nav file:
+Below is an example of such an entry in the .nav file(use a text editor to open):

 .. code-block:: python
    :caption: rough IS vectors stored with MMM map